-It’s also worth considering that all digital interactions might not be created equal.
+Not all digital interactions are created equal.
 Some screen time activities may be more fulfilling than others.
 “Games are unique because they’re different from online social interaction that lacks the element of a shared activity,” Kowert said.

 That shared activity — the sense of a common goal or communal competition — fosters friendships in a way that, say scrolling through a newsfeed might not.
 “Think of it like team sports,” Kowert said.
 “There’s a difference between playing soccer with friends and having coffee with friends.
 You’re building camaraderie and close ties.”

-That may be a consideration as parents struggle with whether to moderate screen time in the COVID-19 era, when things like, well, playing soccer and sharing a coffee are off the table.
+That may be a consideration as parents struggle with whether to moderate screen time.
+Kowert’s advice?
+In a word: Balance.

-Indeed, recent research out of the Oxford Internet Institute has notably cast doubt on several longstanding video-gaming concerns, including the notion of gaming disorder, the idea that violent games promote aggression and the worry that screen time diminishes well-being among young people.
-There is “little evidence for substantial negative associations between digital-screen engagement ... and adolescent well-being,” researchers wrote in a study published last year.
+Indeed, research out of the Oxford Internet Institute has notably cast doubt on several longstanding video-gaming concerns, including the notion of gaming disorder, the idea that violent games promote aggression and the worry that screen time diminishes well-being among young people.
+There is “little evidence for substantial negative associations between digital-screen engagement ... and adolescent well-being,” researchers wrote.

-But Kowert, for one, finds the research compelling, so, coupled with our new normal, it’s best to fret less, she said.
-“Give yourself a little bit more flexibility, not only to give yourself time for your own mental well-being, but also to leverage as an educational tool,” she said.
+But Kowert, for one, finds the research compelling, so it might be best to fret less, she said.
+“Give yourself a little bit more flexibility, not only to give yourself time for your own mental well-being, but also to leverage it as an educational tool,” she said.